uber/piranha/experimental/rule_inference/README.md

 python3 piranha_agent.py --source-file demo/before.java --target-file demo/after.java -k <YOUR_KEY>
 ```

+After running this demo, the agent will print a TOML file containing a piranha rules that transforms
+the `before.java` file into the `after.java` file.

 ## How it works

 1. The script reads both the original and refactored source code files, generating the Tree-sitter representation for each.